grz0zrg/fas/README.md

 The default implementation is fast and use PolyBLEP anti-aliased waveforms, an alternative, much slower which use additive synthesis is also available by commenting `POLYBLEP` in `constants.h`.

-There is only one high quality low-pass filter (Moog type) implemented.
+Without Soundpipe there is one high quality low-pass filter (Moog type) implemented.

+With Soundpipe there is many filters type to chose from (see channel settings): moog, diode, korg 35, lpf18...

+Be careful as some filters may have unstability issues with some parameters!

 There is three type of band-limited waveforms : sawtooth, square, triangle

-There is also a noise waveform with PolyBLEP.
+There is also a noise waveform with PolyBLEP and additional brownian / pink noise with Soundpipe.

 This type of synthesis may improve gradually with more waveforms and more filters.